irynahan/JavaScript/README.md

   - in collection variables to persist all current to initial value
   - in console  newman run [link] or newman run [path to file], when a file contains special characters the entire file name should be put in ' '
   - to run a collection with a specific environment neman run [link] -e [environment link], -e https://api.postman.com/environments/[environmentID]?apikey=[key]
+  - to run a collection with uploading file in Newman, it is needed in collection.json body->formdata->"value" to substitute with "src":"file_name.file_type" newman run
+  - to upload multiple files, it is possible to make a csv file with all files and in "src":"{{fileName}}" (column name in csv file) neman run collection_name.json --iteration-data data.scv

   - Neman command line options  https://github.com/postmanlabs/newman#command-line-options

 - HTML report in Newman